hippo-digital/leeds-trinity-assessment-task/client/README.md

 To test that this has worked, type `set` and check that the output includes the above entry.

-Make sure to do this in the same command prompt window you run the solution from or it will not work.
+Make sure to do this in the same command prompt window you run the solution from or it may not work.

 ## Running Solution